Spoffy/Zombies-and-Demons-Vietnam/README.md

 Extends [Ryan's Zombies and Demons mod](https://steamcommunity.com/sharedfiles/filedetails/?id=501966277) for Arma 3 to support the S.O.G.
 Prairie Fire CDLC.

-This adds zombie variants (Walker, Slow, Medium, Fast, Spider, Crawler) for all S.O.G.
+This adds zombie variants (Walker, Slow, Medium, Fast, Spider, Crawler, Player-controlled) for all S.O.G.
 Prairie Fire units.

+These zombies should behave identically to Ryan's zombies (except where "No brain" zombies are used, see below).

 **This mod is functional, but unfinished and still in development**